mdavids/rfc/content/draft-davids-forsalereg-15.md

 ftxt | RFCXXXX | active | For Sale Free Format Text furi | RFCXXXX | active | For Sale URI fval | RFCXXXX | active | For Sale Asking Price
-Table: Initial set of entries in the "Content Tags" registry
+Table: Initial set of entries in the "Content Tags" sub-registry

 <NOTE TO RFC EDITOR: Adjust the text in the table above before publication with a citation for the (this) document making the addition as per RFC8552.>

-Future updates will be managed by the Change Controller.
+The "status" column can have one of the following values:

+* active - the tag is in use in current implementations.
+* historic - the tag is deprecated and not expected to be used in current implementations.

+### Applicable Registration Policy

 Entries are assigned only for values that have been documented in a manner consistent with the "RFC Required" registration